divio/divio-cloud-docs/how-to/django-create-deploy.rst

     docker-compose build

-Create the Django project module
+Create or edit the Django project module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The application can be run inside its container now and commands can be executed in the Docker environment.
 If this is